4 steps for choosing your outsourced it partner

-- Staff availability.
 The most common type of development agreement is the time-and-materials contract.
 Due to the high demand for software services, the provider may redistribute some portion of the time of your team members to address new clients, leaving a project without support.
-To prevent it, do not only specify the team size in the contract, but also note the minimum availability of each member.
+To prevent it, do not only specify the team size in the contract but also note the minimum availability of each member.

-- Rights of use.
-Some developers may leverage open-source tools, components, and libraries when creating software.
+Some outsourced software developers may leverage open-source tools, components, and libraries when creating software.
 There are some licenses unsuitable for commercial use and having them incorporated into your software can generate legal issues and costs.
 To stay safe, you should make your contract forbid the use of open-source software with the copyleft license.

 Always be sure that you get a lawyer with IT experience to look over any contracts.
 The cost of attorney review is far less than the cost of a lawsuit.

-Now you have an idea of how to choose a promising outsourcing partner.
+Now you have an idea of how to choose a promising outsourcing software development partner.
 We wish you to maintain long-term cooperation based on partnership and trust, rather than cost.
 At Erbis, we strive for these qualities alongside state-of-art software and flexible, reasonable prices.
 Our practice combines smart solutions, trustworthy staff, and cost-efficiency.
-Your business will take off with custom Erbis software development.
+Your business will take off with custom Erbis software development